-Are you looking for pure and pristine places?
-Do you crave simplicity and authenticity in the Greek islands?
+Are you looking for somewhere pure and pristine?
+Do you crave simplicity and authenticity?
 Do you like serenity, relaxation and outdoor recreation?
 Are you mad about rock climbing, scuba diving, or both?
-Well, if this is what you’re after, Kalymnos is a hidden gem in the Aegean, a unique piece of Greece that you must discover.
+Well, if this is what you’re after, Kalymnos is a hidden gem in the Aegean you simply must discover.

 What to do on Kalymnos